Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is a business line of credit?

-Credit lines can come with fixed or variable rates that can run anywhere from 8% to over 80%, though SBA credit lines start lower.
-While not all come with a specified loan term, those that do often run anywhere from one to 10 years.
+Credit lines can come with fixed or variable rates that can run anywhere from 8% to over 15%.
+While not all come with a specified loan term, those that do often last several years.
 How you pay it back and whether you can withdraw again after you make repayments varies by lender.